movicha/play/play-auth/README.md

 ## Features

-* Fully customizable and localizable controllers and views (e.g. Play Authenticate allows you to define your own controllers and views for every visual step of the signup and/or log in process)
+* Fully customizable and localizable controllers and views (e.g. Play Auth allows you to define your own controllers and views for every visual step of the signup and/or log in process)
 * Completely dynamic URL generation for all views (uses the route file - means you can adapt the look and feel as much as you like).
 	* The sample shows how to do this with Twitter bootstrap
 * Linking of accounts (e.g. one local user with multiple authentication providers)